patternfly/training-scenarios/react/react-basics/step2.md

 b) <strong>Add the `brand` component.</strong>

 The `brand` component is used to place a product logotype on a screen.
-All that is needed is to provide the source image or SVG and alt text.
+All that is needed is the source image or SVG and alt text.
 Here the PatternFly logo is used.

 Insert the `brand` inside of the `CardHead` but before the `CardActions`.